Maayanshani25/valkey-glide-wiki/General-Concepts.md

         .requestTimeout(3000)
         // subscriptions are configured here
         .subscriptionConfiguration(StandaloneSubscriptionConfiguration.builder()
-            .subscription(EXACT, "ch1")       // this forces client to submit "SUBSCRIBE ch1" command and re-submit it on reconnection
-            .subscription(EXACT, "ch2")
-            .subscription(PATTERN, "chat*")   // this is backed by "PSUBSCRIBE chat*" command .callback(callback)
+            .subscription(EXACT, "ch1")       // Listens for messages published to 'ch1' channel, in unsharded mode
+            .subscription(EXACT, "ch2")       // Listens for messages published to 'ch2' channel, in unsharded mode
+            .subscription(PATTERN, "chat*")   // Listens for messages published to channels matched by 'chat*' glob pattern, in unsharded mode
+            .callback(callback)
-             .callback(callback, context)      // callback or callback with context are configured here
+             .callback(callback, context)     // callback or callback with context are configured here .build())
-             .build())
         .build());
 try (var regularClient = GlideClient.createClient(config).get()) {
-    // work with client
-} // unsubscribe happens here
+    // Do some work/wait - the callbacks will be dispatched on incomming messages } // unsubscribe happens here
 ```